The Bottom Line

 I rode with my Woodchippers for a few thousand miles with no major complaints, but after trying the Coast I doubt I’ll ever go back.
-As an affordable gravel handlebar for bikepacking, the Coast has a lot going for it, and I wish I’d discovered it sooner.
+As an affordable gravel handlebar that also excels for bikepacking, the Coast has a lot going for it and I wish I’d discovered it sooner.

 More Bikepacking Resources